Q: what are we evaluating?

 (2) Attempting to find evidence that conflicts with evolution is a kind of testing, isn't it?
 True, it's testing evolutionary theory, not creationism itself, but couldn't there be a community of genuine scientists who were devoted entirely to criticizing some existing theory?
 Suppose there were a group of scientists who devoted their entire careers to attempting to refute quantum mechanics.
 Would there be any reason to deny that they were scientists just because they didn't have a well-tested positive theory to replace QM with?

 [Also: the main reason for "intelligent design" theory seems to be the desire to find a positive way to test the claim that the universe was designed by an intelligent being.
-Intelligent design theorists claim that they do have positive evidence of intelligent design.
-I tentatively have this listed as a topic for later in the semester, if people would like to pursue it a bit.]
+Intelligent design theorists claim that they do have positive evidence of intelligent design.]

 (3) If Kuhn is correct, then a lot of good science is also characterized by an unwillingness to give up central claims, even in the face of conflicting evidence.
 In his view, science wouldn't get anywhere if we were always obsessively attempting to test our theories; for much of the time, we need to simply assume the correctness of these theories and make use of them.
 If there's a difference here, it may be a matter of degree.
 (And it is also important to distinguish (a) scientific claims from (b) scientific practice from (c) the personal attributes of scientists.
 Individual scientists may have all sorts of unpleasant and even "unscientific" characteristics which get checked or corrected by the general practices of science.)